-The first floor features sculpture from the fifteenth to the nineteenth century.
+The first floor features sculpture from the 15th to the 19th century.
 Emphasis is on Castilian Renaissance and Baroque sculpture, with examples from the majority of Spanish sculptural schools.

 On the underground level there is the majority of stone sculpture from the museum holdings.